SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 Drawkcab kaeps nac uoy.
 Celestial and infernal creatures can perfectly understand you, as well as people actively partaking in one of your parent's sins.

 ## Parent's Sins
 Reveal the curse of your lineage.
-Choose a sin and get the ability that corresponds with your Tiefling level.
+Choose a sin and discover how deep it tainted your parent's life.
+You get the ability that corresponds with your current Tiefling level template (A, B, C or D).
 You can choose a different sin each time.

 <details markdown="1">
 <summary><b>Wrath</b></summary>